UTS-eResearch/datacrate/README.md

-[Frictionless data]  packages are attractive in that they are simple, JSON based metadata but they don't  interoperate with the semantic web, as there is no JSON-LD version and they do not reference mainstream approaches to metadata such as Dublin Core except in passing.
+[Frictionless data]  packages are attractive in that they are simple, JSON based metadata but they don't  interoperate with the semantic web, as there is no JSON-LD version, and they do not reference mainstream approaches to metadata such as Dublin Core except in passing.
 Having said that, cross walking between DataCrate and Frictionless data would be easy.